yezero/sandstorm/docs/administering/config-file.md

 ### MONGO_PORT

-A port number that Sandstorm will bind to for its built-in MongoDB service.
+A port number that Thurly will bind to for its built-in MongoDB service.
 By default, 6081.

 Example: